alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Connect to the **SHM Domain Controller** via Remote Desktop client over the VPN connection

-- Login with domain user `<shm-domain>\shmadmin` and the SHM DC admin password from the `shm-dc-admin-password` secret in the Safe Haven Management KeyVault
+- Login with domain user `<shm-domain>\User` and the SHM DC admin password from the `shm-dc-admin-password` secret in the Safe Haven Management KeyVault

 - From the "Server Management" application, select `Tools -> Active Directory Domains and Trust`